 2 min Read

 WordPress is the best way to build your website.
-The fact that more than 40% of global websites are now powered by WordPress just proves it even more.
+The fact that more than 40% of all websites are now powered by it just proves it even more.

-At the same time, hardly over a week can pass before a new security issue is discovered in some of the popular WordPress themes or plugins.
+That said, it’s important to stay vigilant – nearly every week new security issues are discovered in some of the popular WordPress themes or plugins.

-When looking into the 2020 data of the Patchstack Database, which lists all WordPress core, theme, and plugin vulnerabilities – we see that 95% of the security vulnerabilities originate from third-party plugins and themes.
+When looking at the 2020 data of the Patchstack Database which lists all WordPress core, theme, and plugin vulnerabilities, we see that 95% of the security vulnerabilities originate from third-party plugins and themes.

-It’s more important than ever to monitor the software versions on your website and immediately identify vulnerabilities within installed plugins and themes to react before the bad guys do.
+It’s more important than ever to monitor the software versions on your website and immediately identify vulnerabilities in installed plugins and themes so you can react before the bad guys take advantage of them.

-In many cases, security vulnerabilities in popular plugins and themes are targeted by hackers within hours or less after the details become public.
+In many cases, security vulnerabilities of popular plugins and themes are targeted by hackers within hours once they become public.
 This means that most website owners can’t react in time when a critical vulnerability is discovered.

-Even by looking at the direct cost of a clean-up versus an annual website security license, it’s clear that the risk is just not worth it.
+Even by looking at the cost of a clean-up as compared to an annual website security license, it’s clear that the risk is just not worth it.